tomzox/trowser/README.md

 same extent as less.
 Key bindings and the cursor positioning concept are derived mainly from vim.

-Note: in this context "line-oriented" denotes that each line of text is considered a data unit.
+Note: In this context "line-oriented" denotes that each line of text is considered a data unit.
 Color highlighting (including search matches) will always apply the highlight to the complete text line.

-Note the Python version is equivalent to the Tcl/Tk version (except for yet missing support for loading from STDIN, i.e. parameter "-").
+Note the Python version is equivalent to the Tcl/Tk version.
 Mixed use of both versions is currently not possible due to different format of the configuration file.
 The installation procedure below only supports the Tcl/Tk version yet.